 If the police are able to locate the hit-and-run driver from your accident, you may be able to file a personal injury insurance claim or lawsuit against them directly.
 If not, you may have coverage options based on your own car insurance policy.

-All vehicles registered in California are required to carry a minimum amount of insurance protection to represent financial responsibility in the event of an accident.
-According to the California Department of Insurance, your insurance provider is also required to offer you the options of uninsured motorist coverage (UMC) and underinsured motorist coverage (UIM).
+All vehicles registered in California must carry a minimum amount of insurance protection.
+It represents financial responsibility in the event of an accident.
+According to the California Department of Insurance, your insurance provider must also offer you the options of uninsured motorist coverage (UMC) and underinsured motorist coverage (UIM).

 Although you are not obligated to purchase this optional coverage, you are obligated to sign a waiver confirming your refusal to do so.
 If you do have UMC or UIM, you may be able to leverage this protection to cover certain expenses and losses in your hit-and-run car accident claim.